DynamicsAndNeuralSystems/OverlappingCommunityDetection/README.md

 Where:

-* Methods - Cell list of methods to be visualised.
+* Methods - Cell list of methods to be visualized.
-  If benchmark exists, and you want to visualise it as well, the name 'Benchmark' needs to be within this cell list.
+  If benchmark exists, and you want to visualize it as well, the name 'Benchmark' needs to be within this cell list.
   *If no Methods are supplied, then the default is everything within the results of the Computation module*

 ### File Structure

-Within the `Visualization_Module` directory, there are only `.m` files.

 * `Visualization` - This function is the overarching code that plots the network, as well as communities to compare their results.
 * `Node_Reorder` - This moves the labeling of communities to the largest being number 1.
   This allows for a somewhat easier view of the communities, as the colours within the visualiser depend on the labels.
 * `Node_Sorter` - This reorders the nodes according to the benchmark (so that communities are easier to see).

-Unused code (So far)
+Unused code (so far)

 * `NMI_calc` - Given two community results, will spit out a number between 0 and 1 (NMI calculation).
   Does not work with overlapping communities.
 * `ENMI_calc` & `extendNMI_calcs` are functions for calculating the NMI for overlapping communities.
   To use, just input the two community matrices into `ENMI_calc`

-### Adding a new method

-Because of the fact that the visualiser runs off the output of the computation module, nothing new needs to be added into this code!